 Round pole timber frames are compatible with fire-resistant cob and other earthen infill and clay plasters in compliance with CalFire’s Wildland Urban Interface building standards.
 Combine this with the fact that these materials are an abundant byproduct of restorative forestry management makes for a smart, fire resilient, locally sourced and sustainable alternative to dimensional lumber.

-The solution to reducing catastrophic fire fuel loads economically lies in the need for high quality building materials.
+The solution to reducing catastrophic fire fuel loads economically lies in the need for high quality building materials for fire safe housing.

 Compliant with CalFire’s Wildland Urban Interface building standards, these homes are a smart and economic solution to housing needs for fire victims and for addressing the housing crises we see throughout northern CA.